isomerpages/mlaw-corp/news/public-consultations/_posts/2017-12-21-public-consultation-on-proposed-amendments-to-the-small-claims-t.md

 ---
-layout: post
-title:  Public Consultation on Proposed Amendments to the Small Claims Tribunals Act
+title: 'Public Consultation on Proposed Amendments to the Small Claims Tribunals Act'
 permalink: /news/public-consultations/public-consultation-on-proposed-amendments-to-the-small-claims-t/
-breadcrumb: Public Consultation on Proposed Amendments to the Small Claims Tribunals Act
+breadcrumb: 'Public Consultation on Proposed Amendments to the Small Claims Tribunals Act'
-collection_name: news

 ---

 Public Consultation on Proposed Amendments to the Small Claims Tribunals Act
 ---